vincent/three-arena/Readme.md

  - `character.on('death', function)`
  - and many others..
 * You have a super fun idea ?
 Great !
- - add it as a [ticket](issues)
+ - add it as a [ticket](https://github.com/vincent/three-arena/issues)
- - you can code it ? send me a pull request from master branch !
+ - you can code it ? send a pull request from master branch !

 Not ready (yet)
 ===
- * multiplayer, server side
+ * multiplayer game server
  * collisions system